kamreo/product-api/README.md

 # product-api
-A project for recruitment process
+A project with controllers without usage of api platform

 ## Prerequisites